better-internet/radworks-grants/README.md

   language, frameworks, and tooling are needed to get a project past the finish line.

 Lastly, all work **must** adhere to the following criteria:
-- All code produced during your grant must be **open-sourced** with proper licensing (Apache 2.0, but GPLv3, MIT or Unlicense).
+- All code produced during your grant must be **open-sourced** with proper licensing (Apache 2.0, GPLv3, MIT or Unlicense).
 - All code must not rely on closed-sourced software or infrastructure to be fully functioning.
 - We will not fund projects that support any illicit activity (gambling, money laundering, etc.).